1.7 - Blood Bank General Information

 EMERGENCY TRANSFUSIONS

 In life threatening situations where time does not permit complete pre-transfusion testing, blood may be released from the Blood Bank if the requesting physician assumes full responsibility and signs an emergency release form.
 He should be fully aware that the patient is receiving blood that is uncrossmatched and/or before the patient is tested for the presence of irregular antibodies.
+If the requesting physician is unable to leave the patient a verbal order can be documented on the VA Boston Healthcare System Blood Bank Massive Transfusion Protocol (MTP) Activation/Emergency Release Check List and the requesting physician can sign the Emergency Release Form once the emergency is over.
 The blood bank will complete the work as soon as possible.

 ISSUING AND RECEIVING OF BLOOD

 2. Blood administration will begin within 30 minutes from the time it is released from the Blood Bank.
 Blood may not be stored in refrigerators outside the Blood Bank.
 Ward refrigerators do not have adequate temperature controls/monitors and must not be used for storage of blood.
-Any unit that has been issued from the Blood Bank for more than 30 minutes and/or its temperature has exceeded 10 degrees Celsius cannot be accepted for reissue.
+Any unit that has been issued from the Blood Bank that is returned with a temperature has exceeded 10 degrees Celsius cannot be accepted for reissue.
 Blood transfusion time must not exceed 4 hours.

 3. Following the completion of the transfusion, blood transfusion record form (BTRF) must be returned to the Blood Bank.
 The blood bag is not to be returned to the blood Bank except in cases of suspected transfusion reactions.